ONSdigital/dp-developer-site/static/observations/index.md

-As well as the requested data, the response provides links to code-lists for individual items requested, any observation level metadata/information (e.g coefficients of variation) and links to original dataset and complete metadata.
+As well as the requested data, the response provides links to [code lists](../code-list/) for individual items requested, any observation level metadata/information (e.g coefficients of variation) and links to original dataset and complete metadata.

     {
         "dimensions": {